SchineD/microservice/README.md

 * The application has to be configured in the TEST zone of Standard Portal.
 In is true nature, the portal is nothing but a reverse proxy.
-It can relay requests to servers inside our firewall, but it can also relay them to a host in your domain.
+It can relay requests to servers inside our firewall, but it can also relay them to a host in an external developer's domain.
   We can do that, but changes may take a day.

 * Standard Portal doesn't just talk to everyone.
 Your server needs a server certificate issued by our CA. We do that, but a certificate